ProvableHQ/welcome/documentation/testnet/getting_started/02_deploy_and_execute.md

 sidebar_label: Deploy and Execute Programs
 ---

-These changes support the first iteration of deploying and executing program on the network.
+These changes support the first iteration of deploying and executing programs on the Aleo network.

 *Bugs, usability suggestions, and feedback in general would be greatly appreciated.*